AidanWestphal/VARe-ID/README.md

 Sometimes you don't want to run the full pipeline but rather just a specific algorithm step.
 There's two ways to do this:

 ### Using the driver script (RECOMMENDED)
-We recommend executing specific algorithm components using their corresponding driver script in `VAREID/drivers/` for the simplicity of user input and consistent logging with a pipeline execution.
+We recommend executing specific algorithm components using their corresponding driver script in `VAREID/drivers/` for the simplicity of user input and consistent logging with a pipeline execution. **We highly recommend staying consistent with the formatting standards layed out by `config.yaml`!** This way, it's extremely easy to switch between executing stages via the pipeline and separately.

-Driver scripts require a complete configfile structured like `config.yaml`. **All required fields, including those for other stages of the pipeline, must be filled out.** Once again, your configfile can be supplied by any filepath, relative or absolute.
+Driver scripts require a configfile structured like `config.yaml`.
+Once again, your configfile can be supplied by any filepath, relative or absolute.

 Since the pipeline was installed as a module, you can easily execute the driver script through this module.
 No matter what directory you execute from, the path to the driver script will be the same (and relative to VAREID).
 ```